 Self management gives you flexibility around how you use your funding, as you’re able to access both registered and unregistered providers .
 Your providers are also able to charge you more than the maximum amount set in the NDIS price guide, which can open up a wider range of options.
+Self managing your NDIS funds can feel a bit like running your own small business, and some NDIS participants or plan nominees enjoy being so involved and hands-on.

 How does NDIS plan management work?